Laidout/laidout/README.md

 MAKING A DEB PACKAGE
 --------------------
-If you want to create a deb package of Laidout, make sure you have the fakeroot package installed, and have all the other packages listed from the COMPILING section above, and do this from the top laidout directory:
+If you want to create a deb package of Laidout, make sure you have the fakeroot, dpkg-dev, and debhelper packages installed, and have all the other packages listed from the COMPILING section above, and do this from the top laidout directory:

     dpkg-buildpackage -rfakeroot

 If the magic works, you will find installable packages in the directory directly above the Laidout directory.
 If it does not work, please let me know so I can fix it!

+If you fail with this error:
+  dpkg-shlibdeps: error: no dependency information found for /usr/lib/libGL.so.1 then you need to change: `dh_shlibdeps` in debian/rules to: `dh_shlibdeps --dpkg-shlibdeps-params=--ignore-missing-info` Maybe something to do with non-packaged NVidia drivers?

 INSTALLING DIFFERENT VERSIONS AT THE SAME TIME